 On the farm, which is in sight of a well preserved iron age ring fort, we rear free range, rare breed pigs, beef cattle and grow vegetables and love eating healthy clean food.

 The farm is a traditional small holding that has kept cattle and sheep in the past.
 In 2007 we replaced the sheep with rare breed, free range pigs.
-We keep mainly Saddleback and Tamworth breeds and crosses.
+We keep mainly Saddleback pigs due to their character and quality of meat.

-Pigs LOVE grass and they spend time eating loads of it – they get most of the minerals & nutrients from our rich soil, the herbs and the grasses.
+Pigs love grass and they spend time eating loads of it – they get most of the minerals and nutrients from our rich soil, the herbs and the grasses.
 So in essence: what’s good for the animals and the land will naturally be good for us.

 ‘Pork to fork’ or ‘farm to plate’ has become popular expressions and we believe in the concept for the simple reason that we know exactly what the pigs have been fed and how they have been treated and that’s what we want to share with our customers directly.
 For instance, when pigs are outside it allows them to develop a good hide which leads to a much better crackling when roasting.
 And when an animal is getting exercised it produces more red blood cells which are directly responsible for retaining moisture in the meat.